What is a herniated disc?

 To find out if you have a herniated disc, your doctor will ask you questions about your symptoms and do an exam.
 If this suggests that you have a herniated disc, you probably won't need other tests.
 But if your doctor needs more information, you may have an MRI or a CT scan.
 Your doctor may order one of these if:

-- Your medical history and physical exam suggest a more serious condition (such as a tumor, an infection, or severe nerve damage).
+- Your medical history and physical exam suggest a more serious condition.
+(This could include a tumor, an infection, or severe nerve damage.)

 - Your leg pain and other symptoms don't get better after 6 weeks of nonsurgical treatment.